eugeniodevv/docs/docs/features/proxy_protocol.md

-# Proxy Protocol (ip forwarding)
+# Proxy Protocol (IP forwarding)

-[Proxy Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) is a standardized protocol, which allows your backend server to receive the **real ip addresses** of your users.
+[Proxy Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) is a standardized protocol, which allows your backend server to receive the **real IP addresses** of your users.

 :::caution

-Disabling Proxy Protocol can cause many problems with your backend server, e.g., ip banning.
+Disabling Proxy Protocol can cause many problems with your backend server, e.g., IP banning.

 That's why you should **always enable Proxy Protocol**.